Dual Diagnosis / Co-Occuring Treatment in Washington State

 Dual diagnosis treatment is relatively common.
 According to the Journal of the American Medical Association, over 50% of people seeking treatment for drug abuse also receive treatment for an underlying mental or emotional disorder, while nearly 40% of people with an alcohol addiction suffer from an underlying disorder.
 Nearly 30% of people seeking treatment for a mental disorder also suffer from addiction to one or more substances.

-What Symptoms Do People with a Dual Diagnosis Experience?
+What Symptoms Do People with Co-Occurring Disorders Experience?

 The symptoms present in those with a dual diagnosis can vary significantly from person to person.
 For instance, a person with an anxiety disorder may experience panic attacks, overwhelming fear, or irritation as a result of their disorder, while a person with depression may lack energy, lose interest in activities, and experience hopelessness.